amccollum/ender-vows/README.md

     * only spec, dot-matrix, and json reporters
     * no --watch option for watching test files for changes
     * no automatic test discovery
-    * no regexp matching of tests
     * no ability to reset
     * no per-suite reporters
+    * no ability to report on tests that didn't finish

 These things will be fixed when I have time to reimplement them in CoffeeScript.